VincentVanlaer/mesa-school-labs/content/wednesday/lab-2.md

 >      change_initial_rotation_flag = .true.
 >```
 >
 >But we have that in our inlist already!
-What we want is to assume tidal synchronisation between stellar rotation period and the system orbital period.
-We do this in `inlist_project` file by allowing the `do_tidal_sync`.
+If we want to account for the tidal effects in the evolution of stellar rotation, we need to include `do_tidal_sync` in the `inlist_project` file.

 To see if all runs well, compile (`./clean && ./mk`) and run your new model! (`./rn`).
 This is only to check if we set all the controls correctly, so kill the run after a few timesteps using `Ctrl C`.

 ### Finding the model that fits the observations

-Based on the parameters obtained by [Ramachandran et al., (2025)](https://arxiv.org/pdf/2504.05885) (see the introductory part of this lab), we can try and find the model that fits within the measured spectroscopic parameters, like $T_{\rm eff}$, $\log L$ and $\log g$, and terminate the computations after doing so.
+Based on the parameters obtained by [Ramachandran et al., (2025)](https://arxiv.org/pdf/2504.05885) (see the introductory part of this lab), we can try and find the model that fits within the measured stellar parameters, like $T_{\rm eff}$, $\log L$ and $\log g$, and terminate the computations after doing so.

 To force MESA to stop after finding a fitting model to the observations we need to modify the `run_binary_extras.f90` file.
 You can find it in the `src/` in working directory.
 We have already prepared the file, so all you need to do is to capture the MESA quantities and to compare them with observed parameters.
 One of the way is to use the observed uncertainities and to comare them with the MESA parameters as: